 Below is our list of the most promising career options for those with a logistics or supply chain management degree, along with their job descriptions, requirements, and also medium salaries per year.

-- Industrial Engineers – Bachelor’s degree plus two or three years exp., devise efficient systems that integrate workers, machines, materials, information, and energy to make a product or provide a service. $88,020
+- Industrial Engineers – Bachelor’s degree plus two or three years experience, devise efficient systems that integrate workers, machines, materials, information, and energy to make a product or provide a service. $88,020

-- Production Managers – Bachelor’s degree and several years in the field, responsible for establishing and communicating long-term vision and strategic plans for their product/portfolio. $105,480
+- Production Managers – Bachelor’s degree and several years in the field, responsible for establishing and communicating long-term vision and strategic plans for their product or portfolio. $105,480

 - Cost Estimators – Bachelor’s degree.
 Cost estimators collect and analyze data to estimate the time, money, materials, and labor required to make a product or provide a service. $65,250